Statement of Inclusion

 • OYNX

-OYNX serves as a Black empowerment club that encourages intricate conversations about themes and issues relevant to the Black community.
+OYNX serves as a Black empowerment club that encourages conversations about themes and issues relevant to the Black community.
 ONYX will continue to emphasize the importance of intersectionality, discussing how gender, socioeconomic status, and other core identifiers affect the community.
 Membership is open to all students at The Masters School and is not restricted to any particular group of people.

 • Q+

-Q+ is a student-run LGBTQ+ affinity group.
+Q+ is an LGBTQ+ affinity group.

 • WOCE